ClintonBaker/swapple/README.md

 # Swapple

-A cli tool for toggling blocks of code on or off.
+A cli tool for toggling blocks of code on or off using comments.

 ## Installation

 ```
-sudo npm i -g swapple
+npm i -g swapple
 ```

 ## Usage